Audi Q2 SUV - Engines, drive & performance

 The Audi Q2 drives more like a hatchback than an SUV

 The Audi Q2 has a higher driving position than its hatchback sibling, the Audi A1, but not by much.
 That means the driving experience is more car-like than you might expect, so buyers after the imperious driving position of a true SUV may want to consider a more mainstream brand or spending the extra Audi asks for the larger Q3.

 The trade-off for this is that the Q2 drives much like a normal hatchback.
 That means there’s little body lean when cornering and the steering responds quickly and accurately to your inputs, albeit with precious little feel or feedback.
 If you want to tinker with the way the Q2 drives, Audi’s Drive Select system (standard from Sport trim) allows you to change how sensitive the steering, and gearbox are, as well as how firm the suspension is, depending on whether you feel like a sporty or comfortable driving experience.
 The Q2 feels generally sharper than its Volkswagen T-Roc rival from behind the wheel, and is more enjoyable to drive than either the Peugeot 2008 or Renault Captur.
 But this sporty nature comes at the expense of a slightly firmer, less comfortable ride.
 It’s easy to manoeuvre around town, yet – despite its diminutive size – can more than hold its own in motorway traffic.

 The six-speed manual gearbox is decent enough, but the excellent S tronic automatic suits the Q2 well, changing gear with little fuss.
-Audi’s quattro four-wheel-drive system, meanwhile, is available with the 2.0-litre diesel engine.
-Four-wheel drive is worth considering if you think you’ll need extra grip but it makes the Q2 more expensive, and the extra weight and mechanical complexity it brings causes a slight drop in economy.
+Audi’s quattro four-wheel-drive system, meanwhile, was available with the 2.0-litre diesel engine but now the range is petrol-only there’s no option for it on a new Q2.
+Four-wheel drive is worth considering on a used Q2 if you think you’ll need extra grip but it makes the car more expensive, and the extra weight and mechanical complexity it brings causes a slight drop in economy.

 Audi Q2 petrol engines